Camgamez/OOP-Project/pros-y-contras.md

 ---|---
 Its a very real project with solutions for real problems|we depend of several third parties to even start developing.
 We are contributing to the UN library's system for the benefit of all its workers and users|We predent to work a very big data base.
+The mapping system its a good idea|A mapping tool its a completely different technology.

 ### Laundry App